attdevsupport/att-html5-sdk/README.md

 ### Package Deliverables

-As of today, for each release we produce a zip file that will be uploaded to AT&T Readmine portal.
-That file is produced by executing the following script on sdk folder:
+As of today, for each release we produce a zip file.
+Please refer to the SDK Filename Format section below for more details on the filename.
+Please refer to the Building The SDK section below for instructions describing how you can build the SDK yourself.

- <code>sdk# ./package.sh</code>

-This script will compile and package all server side languages and samples.
-The generated file will be placed on the root folder of the project.
-The name convention we are using, as per AT&T request, is the following:

-<code>HTML5SDK-R**{sdk.version.major}**.**{sdk.version.minor}**-**{yyyyMMddHHmm}.zip**</code>

-Where:

-- **{sdk.version.major}** is the Blackflag major version.
-- **{sdk.version.minor}** is the Blackflag minor version.
-- **{yyyyMMddHHmm}** the formatted date to identify the build.

-The sdk.version values are configured in th package.properties file.

 ## Content of Deliverable